 It is thought by many that the eyes are the windows to the soul and that by looking into someone’s eyes you are able to see their true self.
-Now for anyone who has experienced the incredible power of eye gazing, this is indeed true as it undoubtedly creates a great feeling of love and oneness with the person you are eye gazing with.
+Now, for anyone who has experienced the incredible power of eye gazing, this is indeed true as it undoubtedly creates a great feeling of love and oneness with the person you are eye gazing with.

 We quickly paired ourselves up and I found myself looking into the eyes of a woman who, unlike me, showed no feelings of discomfort or embarrassment.
-At first, I found the feeling of looking straight into someone’s eyes so unsettling and uncomfortable, this was not an activity I was used to and I didn’t know how to get around these awkward feelings.
+At first, I found the feeling of looking straight into someone’s eyes so unsettling and uncomfortable – this was not an activity I was used to and I didn’t know how to get around these awkward feelings.
 I was struggling to fight the urge to look away or smile but then I came to the realisation that the only way I could get around these feelings was to surrender to what was happening, take it seriously and enjoy it.

-The feeling of needing to smile or look away then vanished and I found myself looking into, not only her eyes, but what felt like a deeper part of her being.
+The feeling of needing to smile or look away then vanished and I found myself looking into, not only her eyes but what felt like a deeper part of her being.
 I became unaware of all that was going on around us and just felt this intense connection with her and an energy exchange occurring between us.
 I felt overwhelmed by this beauty that I saw shining from her eyes and this love that I felt for her.

-After experiencing what this practice has to offer, I feel that it is time that we reengage with this powerful practice and start looking into the eyes of our fellow humans.
-In today’s modern society and in particular large cities where people are huddled together in cramped public transport, there seems to be a great aversion to eye contact with many attempting to divert their eyes in public.
+After experiencing what this practice has to offer, I felt the urge to share the power that it holds and encourage others to start looking into the eyes of our fellow humans.
+In today’s modern society and, in particular, large cities where people are huddled together in cramped public transport, there seems to be a great aversion to eye contact with many attempting to divert their eyes in public.

-It also has the potential to help us cultivate better relationships with our loved ones whether they are family, friends or spouses (here is a useful article for practicing eye gazing with others).
-Right now I believe that we need to start practicing connecting with one another and I feel that eye gazing is one place we can start.
+It also has the potential to help us cultivate better relationships with our loved ones, whether they be family, friends or spouses (here is a useful article for practising eye gazing with others).
+Right now I believe that as a society, we need to make more effort to connect with one another and I feel that eye gazing is most definitely a place we can start!